pavp-cloud/cool-repo-for-cool-people-only/ProjectRemainderZero.md

 | [Student Name 2] | [e.g. Backend / Logic] | [@username] |
 | [Student Name 3] | [e.g. Assets / Testing] | [@username] |

-Space RPG: Project Remainder Zero
+Space RPG: Deep Space Command
 Deep Space Command is a tactical, turn-based Android RPG where you manage a spaceship crew navigating a hostile galaxy.
 Balance risk and reward as you scan for threats, manage crew health, and engage in strategic combat against evolving extraterrestrial enemies.

-Gameplay Overview
+🚀 Gameplay Overview
 The Core Loop
 1.
 Scan: Use the Mission Room radar to identify nearby threats.